Kbutler0395/Snake/Resources/doc/index.md

 $('#container').snake({startOnLoad:true});
 ```

-## Customize the plugin
+## Advanced usage

 Now that you have a functionnal snake on your website, you may want custom it a bit.
-In order to achieve that, please see the following documentation: [Overriding default settings](overriding_settings.md).
+In order to achieve that, please see the following documentation: [Overriding default settings](advanced_usage.md).